Advanced Degree Accreditation Assessment Process

 Site Visit and Stage Two Report

 A site visit will be conducted by the Panel to evaluate the university's facilities, speak to students and recent graduates about their learning experience, and to discuss the application with the university.
 If appropriate, provisional recommendation of accreditation will be provided during the site visit.
 Following the site visit the panel will produce a Stage Two Report as a record of the day; this will be provided to the university.

 Following the site visit, the Assessment Panel will recommend to the RSB Accreditation Committee whether advanced degree accreditation should be awarded, withheld, or awarded subject to minor amendments.
 Following ratification by the committee, the university will be provided with a Stage Three Report in which the university is required to indicate how they are working on the conditions and recommendations agreed by the Committee.
 Once the Stage Three Report has been approved by the chair of the assessment panel the programmes will be formally awarded Advanced Degree Accreditation for a period of five years, and the university will be able to publicise their success.

 The charge for the assessment of the application and site visit will be £3,000.
 This fee covers all expenses associated with the assessment and visit except for overnight accommodation for the assessment panel.
-HEIs will be required to book accommodation for the panel members in a suitable nearby hotel the evening before the site visit.
-The assessment fee will be invoiced following receipt of the formal expression of interest form.
+Universities will be required to book accommodation for the panel members in a suitable nearby hotel for the evening before the site visit.
+The assessment fee will be invoiced following receipt of the Formal Expression of Interest form.
 Please note if your application is unsuccessful the assessment fee is a non-returnable payment.